 - If during your hike, your permit is inspected by BLM representatives, you may be asked to present a government issued I.D. for permit verification.

 - Permits are non-transferable.

-For more information, to obtain permits by phone, or for answers to permit questions: (Please note that voice messages received from international phone numbers cannot be returned.)
+For more information, or for answers to permit questions: (Please note that voice messages received from international phone numbers cannot be returned.)

 Vermilion Cliffs National Monument